vidyagames998/vidyagames998.github.io/totk/gear.md

 ## Get Money
 This strategy can yield 3k rupees for 15 min of work
 - Ulri Mountain Skyview -> NE to Jochi-iu shrine by stable, continue NE to beach
-- Fuse Molduga to Gerudo Spear
+- Fuse Molduga/Diamond/Horn to Gerudo Spear
 - Just N of three pirate ships are three rocks, if you walk on them a Rare Stone Talus boss spawns
 - You can climb up its back or ascend through its front, spear the rock on top to death
-- Fuse Talus Heart to another spear
+- Fuse Talus Heart to another spear (zora works best)
 - On the bottom middle of the map, there's lake of the horse god and a bridge, another talus is W of the bridge
 - From Popla wing south west to dodge storm, then turn south and go to utsushok shrine by horse stable, jump off wing before you are hit by lightning if needed, head S
   - When the gerudo spear is weak swap for other spear, fuse up another spear